NETWAYS/ansible-role-elasticsearch/README.md

 * *elasticsearch_enable*: Start and enable Elasticsearch (default: `true`)
 * *elasticsearch_ca*: Set to the inventory hostname of the host that should house the CA for certificates for inter-node communication. (default: First node in the `elasticsearch` host group)
 *elasticsearch_fs_repo*: List of paths that should be registered as repository for snapshots (only filesystem supported so far). (default: none) Remember, that every node needs access to the same share under the same path.
+* *elasticsearch_disable_systemcallfilterchecks*: Disable system call filter checks.
+This has a security impact but is necessary on some systems.
+Please refer to the [docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/_system_call_filter_check.html) for details. (default: `false`)

 These variables are identical over all our elastic related roles, hence the different naming schemes.